nodejs/node/doc/api/util.md

 * Returns: {boolean}

-A native `External` value is a special type of object whose data is (a) not stored within the JavaScript managed heap and (b) does not conform to standard JavaScript types.
+A native `External` value is a special type of object whose data is not stored within the JavaScript managed heap and does not conform to standard JavaScript types.
 Such objects are created either by Node.js internals or native addons and are wrapped by a JavaScript object.